 In-house processing float: Refers to the time it takes the receiver of a check to process the payment and deposit it in a bank for collection.

-In-substance defeasance: Defeasance whereby debt is removed from the balance sheet but not cancelled.
+In-substance defeasance: Defeasance whereby debt is removed from the balance sheet but not canceled.

-In the box: This means that a dealer has a wire receipt for securities indicating that effective delivery on them has been made.
+In the box: This means that a dealer has a wire receipt for securities indicating that effective delivery of them has been made.

 Involuntary liquidation preference: A premium that must be paid to preferred or preference stockholders if the issuer of the stock is forced into involuntary liquidation.

 IRA/Keogh accounts: Special accounts where you can save and invest and the taxes are deferred until money is withdrawn.
-These plans are subject to frequent changes in law with respect to the deductibility of contributions.
-Withdrawals of tax deferred contributions are taxed as income, including the capital gains from such accounts.
+These plans are subject to frequent changes in the law with respect to the deductibility of contributions.
+Withdrawals of tax-deferred contributions are taxed as income, including the capital gains from such accounts.